You might be wondering if taking your headphones inside the Sauna will improve your sauna experience.

 Can you take headphones into the Sauna?

-You can’t wear headphones in a steam room or Sauna unless they are a special design to resist high heat, dampness, and sweat.
+You can’t wear headphones in a steam room or Sauna unless they are a unique design to resist high heat, dampness, and sweat.

 Also, the heat and moisture in the steam room and Sauna will cause a harsh environment for all electronic devices, including phones, iPods, and headphones, thus making it fail.